Love Defined: It’s More than a Feeling

 Love is such a cliché word these days.
 I can love God, love my family, love my life, and so on.
 But I can also love shopping, cooking, and being extremely organized.
 In all honesty, the word “love” is seriously overused in our American culture today.

-The following are the top three definitions for “love” according to dictionary.com:
+The following are the top three definitions of “love” according to dictionary.com:

 - a profoundly tender, passionate affection for another person